-What makes the show tick, beyond its ticking-clock format, is the ensemble.
+What makes the show work, beyond its ticking-clock format, is the ensemble.
 The cast spans continents, disciplines, and decades of experience.
-Some trained at the world's most elite conservatories.
+Some trained at elite conservatories.
 One nearly became a doctor for real.
 Another was cutting hair at a barbershop in West Hollywood when a client noticed something special.
-Their paths to the fictional Pittsburgh Trauma Medical Center were as varied and unpredictable as any shift in the ER itself.
+Their paths into the fictional Pittsburgh ER were as varied and unpredictable as any shift in the department.

 Here's where they learned their craft.